Google Analytics: Why Your Reports Are Not 100% Accurate

 Why Google Analytics Are Not 100% Accurate

-It may come as a shock to you, but Google Analytics reports reflect only a tiny part of your real statistics.
-It’s not that you’re doing it all wrong, it’s just that even Google cannot possibly track every single Internet user.
-While you can fix some Google Analytics problems, others currently have no real solutions.
+It may come as a surprise, but Google Analytics reports only capture a small portion of your actual statistics.
+It's not that you're doing anything wrong; it's just that even Google cannot track every single Internet user.
+While some issues with Google Analytics can be fixed, others currently have no viable solutions.

-Today we’ll talk about the latter category.
-You can’t fix these problems, but you should be aware of their existence to make informed judgements based on your reports.
+Today, we'll discuss the latter category.
+Although you can't fix these problems, it's important to be aware of them to make informed judgments based on your reports.

 No Cookies

-No Cookies is one of the problems you can’t fix.
-Google Analytics is unable to track users who have disabled cookies.
-No cookies, no data – simple as that.
-Cookies are essential because they tag users and record information about their activity on your website over the course of multiple visits.
-There are dozens of reasons why cookies can cause problems:
+One issue you can't fix is the absence of cookies.
+Google Analytics cannot track users who have disabled cookies.
+No cookies mean no data – it's that simple.
+Cookies are crucial because they tag users and record information about their activity on your website over multiple visits.
+There are several reasons why cookies can cause problems:

 • The user’s firewall deletes or blocks cookies